Berserk: A dive into Kentarō Miura's cult work

 ![]() |

 Kentarō Miura was a perfectionist.
-His drawing, rich in detail, mixes the brutal realism of the human body with the gothic imagination of monsters and landscapes.
-Each plate is a work of art , sometimes reminiscent of medieval engravings or the paintings of Hieronymus Bosch .
-The aesthetic of Berserk has become a reference for many artists, especially in the world of video games .
-His armor, castles and grotesque creatures embody a perfect balance between horror and beauty .
+His detailed drawing blends the brutal realism of the human body with the gothic imagery of monsters and landscapes.
+Each panel is a work of art, sometimes reminiscent of medieval engravings or the paintings of Hieronymus Bosch.
+Berserk's aesthetic has become a reference for many artists, especially in the world of video games.
+Its armor, castles, and grotesque creatures embody a perfect balance between horror and beauty.

-- 1997 : an animated series covering the Golden Age, still acclaimed today for its faithfulness .
+- 1997: an animated series covering the Golden Age, still praised today for its fidelity.

 - Sword of the Berserk: Guts’ Rage (1999, Dreamcast).